 Traditional ISDN phone systems are now coming to the end of their lives, with BT announcing ISDN will not be supplied beyond 2020.
 Cloud-based solutions are now widely available and include cloud-based hosted phone systems, which provide an alternative to buying a direct replacement that sits in the corner of your office.

-However, poorly designed and implemented cloud-based VoIP phone systems can suffer from serious issues, such as quality and reliability, that destroys many of the potential benefits of using this technology.
+However, poorly designed and implemented cloud-based VoIP phone systems can suffer from serious issues, such as quality and reliability, that destroy many of the potential benefits of using this technology.
 This article is aimed at business decision makers who need to understand these benefits & pitfalls and looks at how their businesses can get the most from any investment they make.

 Today’s business users need phone calls that are ‘rock-solid’ reliable and features & functions that help them work flexibly, such as working anywhere and receiving their calls on whatever device they choose.
 Many companies are still relying on traditional Integrated Service Digital Network (ISDN) technology for their business communications.
 This obsolete technology was first introduced in the 1970’s and is due for final switch-off by 2025.
 Many of the phone systems supporting ISDN are now beyond economic upgrade and as such are also defunct.

 This leaves many business owners / decision-makers with the issue of what to do next?
 Do they upgrade their phone system by replacing the box that sits in the corner of their office?
 Or are there alternatives that can be considered?
 Cloud based VoIP telephony is now a stable and mainstream service which offers many benefits that include zero-capital expenditure, highly flexible features and easy set-up.
 These are features that many business users already enjoy from other cloud-based services, such as Microsoft Office365 or Google Cloud.